fusioninventory/fusioninventory.github.io/documentation/tasks/networkdiscovery.md

 ### Credentials

-Unfortunatly, there is now way to distinguish a failed SNMP authentication attempt on a device, from the absence of a device.
+Unfortunatly, there is no way to distinguish a failed SNMP authentication attempt on a device, from the absence of a device.
 It means the agent will try each available credentials against each IP address, in given order, and wait for timeout each time.
 The most efficient way to adress this issue if to only